apache/flink-connector-pulsar/docs/content/docs/connectors/datastream/pulsar.md

 ### Message Acknowledgement

-When a subscription is created, Pulsar [retains](https://pulsar.apache.org/docs/en/concepts-architecture-overview/#persistent-storage) all messages, even if the consumer is disconnected.
+When a subscription is created, Pulsar [retains](https://pulsar.apache.org/docs/2.10.x/concepts-architecture-overview/#persistent-storage) all messages, even if the consumer is disconnected.
 The retained messages are discarded only when the connector acknowledges that all these messages are processed successfully.
-The Pulsar connector supports four subscription types, which makes the acknowledgement behaviors vary among different subscriptions.

-#### Acknowledgement on Exclusive and Failover Subscription Types

-`Exclusive` and `Failover` subscription types support cumulative acknowledgment.
-In these subscription types, Flink only needs to acknowledge the latest successfully consumed message.
+We use `Exclusive` subscription as the default subscription type.
+It supports cumulative acknowledgment.
+In this subscription type, Flink only needs to acknowledge the latest successfully consumed message.
 All the message before the given message are marked with a consumed status.

 The Pulsar source acknowledges the current consuming message when checkpoints are **completed**,